 BVA is designed to be customizable program according to the structure of your organization, your surrounding environment and community, and the business landscape in your area.
 The types of volunteers and engagement opportunities may be customized according to the volunteer base and arts organizations in need of assistance, and can include team skills-based placements, Ask a Consultant events, virtual volunteering, mentoring, Hackathon events, arts-based training, corporate arts challenges, and more.

 - Need a BVA program in your community?
 Learn how you can establish a BVA (PDF, 287 KB).

 - Learn more about best practices when approaching businesses to engage them in partnerships such as Business Volunteers for the Arts on our pARTnership Movement site, which aims to reach business leaders with the message that partnering with the arts can build their competitive advantage.

 - For arts organizations trying to engage volunteers, learn about the best training techniques to ensure that they provide valuable services while improving their own skills, download our Working with Volunteers Toolkit (PDF, 377 KB).
 View the full set of toolkits on the pARTnership Movement site.

 - Want to get involved?
 See if there is a BVA program in your area by downloading the BVA Manager Affliates List.

 - How active are BVAs across the country?
-Find out from our Business Volunteers for the Arts® 2012 Survey results (PDF, 319 KB).
+Find out from our Business Volunteers for the Arts® National Report for Fiscal Year 2013 Fact Sheet (PDF, 197 KB).